 The training site shall reserve funding for travel within the country to perform duties related to the fellow's activities, including, but not restricted to, outbreak investigations.
-The training site may assign the fellow to perform training activities at other institutes, if this is required to meet the training objectives within the timeframe of the fellowship.
+The training site may assign the fellow to perform training activities at other institutes or send fellows to another training site in other Member States, if this is required to meet the training objectives within the timeframe of the fellowship.